-Vijaya Dashami also known as Dasahara, Dusshera, Dasara, Dussehra or Dashain celebrates the triumph of good over evil and of the prevalence of truth.
-Vijaya Dasami is the tenth day of the bright half of the lunar month of Asvina which falls on Tuesday, October 8th, 2019.
+Vijaya Dashami is also known as Dasahara, Dusshera, Dasara, Dussehra, or Dashain celebrates the triumph of good over evil and of the prevalence of truth.
+Vijaya Dasami is the tenth day of the bright half of the lunar month of Asvina which falls on Tuesday, October 25th, 2020.

 She assumed a form with ten hands bearing ten weapons and killed the Asura.
 Devi fought with Bhandasura and his forces for nine days and nine nights and completed the destruction of all Asuras on the evening of the tenth day, known as the Vijaya Dasami or the day of victory.
 All the ten days are sacred to Devi.

 The Mother of Durga, wife of the king of Himalayas, longs to see her daughter Durga.
 Durga is permitted by Lord Siva to visit Her beloved mother only for three days in the year.
 The festival of Durga Puja is to celebrate this brief visit and it ends with the Vijaya Dasami day when the Goddess Durga leaves for Kailas.
 Durga worship also has social implications.
 As Goddess of war, she is a particular favorite of the Kshatriyas, the warrior caste, once constituting the ruling elite and aristocracy.

 Dusshera celebrations in India vary from region to region.
 In various parts of the country, all through Navaratras, Ramleelas use the Sahitya of the several versions of both the Desi and Margi streams of a tradition of the Ramayana to put on board a mind-boggling array of performances.
 The most well-known one started by the Raja of Benaras over a century ago, which is a magnificent form in itself of enacting the Ramayana of Tulsidas, composed in rhyming couplets.